kaizhangpnl/MAMxx_integration_tests/doc/parameters.md

 ### Hygroscopicity of POM

 Modified in the phys_property file.
+A larger POM kappa value will increase the wet removal of particles containing POM.

+- E3SMv2: close to zero (same as in MAM4xx)
+- E3SMv3: 0.06

 ### Aqeous chemistry bug